sajjadgozal/SimpleCrud/README.md

 php artisan vendor:publish --tag=sajjadgozal\SimpleCrud\SimpleCrudServiceProvider
 ```

-# Uesage
+## Uesage

-add hasCrud trait to model to enable croud routes and views for that model.
+Add hasCrud trait to model to enable croud routes and views for that model.
+And dont forget to add fillable variables.

 Category model :